 Let me explain the problem with this approach by way of a real-life case study:

-I have a client, Keith who purchased a 1 bed apartment in Mathoura Rd, Toorak for $327k in 2008.
+I have a client, Keith who purchased a 1-bedroom apartment in Mathoura Rd, Toorak for $327k in 2008.

-In the coming years they need to plan for private school fees too.
-Keith has admitted to me that if he hadn’t have bought the investment property back in 2008, he probably wouldn’t be contemplating doing it now.
+In the coming years, they need to plan for private school fees too.
+Keith has admitted to me that if he hadn’t have bought the investment property back in 2008, he probably wouldn’t be contemplating doing it in the subsequent years.

 His Mathoura Rd apartment should (conservatively) be worth around $1.15 million by the time Keith’s kids are close to finishing secondary school.
 At this time, Keith will have more than $850k equity in this property.

 So if back in 2008, Keith had have procrastinated and not invested in a property, that mistake would have cost him $850k!
 Well done Keith on following our advice.

 Probably two of the most common tightest cash flow situations in life are;